Amortized Analysis via Coalgebra: Conclusion

 \section{Conclusion}

 In this work, we observed that the condition imposed on a potential function in amortized analysis is generalized by the commutativity condition for a coalgebra in the category of writer monad algebras.
 Using this perspective, we gave simple, clear accounts of examples, and we generalized amortized analysis to other effectful settings.
 We expanded this definition to include branching amortization given a commutative cost model using profunctors, and we investigated the composition of amortized data structures via the indexed category of coalgebras.
 Finally, we observed that this development makes sense in a bicategory, where colax coalgebra morphisms give a more relaxed and practically useful definition of amortization.

-The examples presented have been partially mechanized inside \textbf{calf}~\cite{niu-sterling-grodin-harper>2022,grodin-niu-sterling-harper>2024} in the Agda proof assistant.
+The key ideas and some examples presented have been mechanized inside Calf~\cite{niu-sterling-grodin-harper>2022,grodin-niu-sterling-harper>2024} in the Agda proof assistant.
+Basic definitions, such as functor, coalgebra, and (colax) coalgebra morphism, are formulated explicitly, with the colax commutativity condition expressed using the program inequality of Grodin~\etal~\cite{grodin-niu-sterling-harper>2024}.
+The analyses themselves are structured analogous to the on-paper reasoning presented here, with the added formality required for mechanized proof.